 The efforts your put into testing your BC plan cannot be stressed enough.
 Once that is done, some organizations leave it and focus on other tasks.
 However, this is when things get stale.

 Evolution is happening all of the time with both your personnel and your technology, so it’s imperative that your plan is updated to reflect that.
 So, you should, at least annually, bring your key personnel together to review the plan and point out any areas that might need modification.
 You also might want to get some feedback from your staff, too, which you can add to your plan.
 If you have different branches, make sure to include them in this, too.

-Having a casual attitude towards your BC plan is a sure-fire way to have it fail.
+Having a casual attitude towards your Business Continuity Plan is a sure-fire way to have it fail.
 Every BC plan must have the support of all staff from the CEO on down.
 Senior management, especially, must take a role in supporting the plan, as they can delegate to their teams.
 Additionally, the plan has better odds of staying fresh in the mid of everyone when it is a priority for management.

 Finally, it is also very important that senior management promotes user awareness of the Business Continuity Plan.
 After all, if your staff doesn’t know about it, how can they act during a disaster when every second of action counts?